Judd Trump: 2020–2023

-2020–21 season
+Trump won the 2023 English Open, defeating Zhang Anda in the final.

-In the first ranking tournament of the season, the European Masters, Trump lost 3–6 to Martin Gould in the semi-finals.
-At the English Open, he defeated Gary Wilson, Kyren Wilson and John Higgins to set up a final with Neil Robertson.
+In the 2020–21 season, Trump reached the semi-finals of the European Masters, where he lost to Gould.
+At the English Open, he defeated Gary Wilson, Kyren Wilson and Higgins to set up a final with Robertson.
 The match went to a deciding frame, which Trump won with a century break, becoming the first player to win three Home Nations Series titles.
-In the same month, he reached the Championship League final after topping all three group stages.
-He faced Kyren Wilson, who won the match 3–1, ending Trump's run of 10 consecutive ranking final victories.
+Later that month, he reached the Championship League final after topping his group.
+He faced Kyren Wilson, who won the match 3–1, ending Trump's run of ten consecutive ranking final victories.

-In November, Trump won his third consecutive Northern Ireland Open, beating Ronnie O'Sullivan 9–7 in the final once again.
-The win made him the first to win four Home Nations events, and the second, after Mark Selby, to win two Home Nations tournaments in a single season.
-In December, he reached the UK Championship final for the third time, but lost 9–10 to Neil Robertson, after missing a final pink in the hour-long deciding frame.
-At the final ranking event of 2020, the World Grand Prix, he defeated both Martin Gould and Ronnie O'Sullivan to reach the final, where he met Jack Lisowski.
-Trump led 6–2 after the first session.
-Even though Lisowski recovered to win four frames in a row, Trump won the title 10–7.
+In November, Trump won his third consecutive Northern Ireland Open, beating O'Sullivan 9–7 in the final.
+His victory marked the first time that a player had won the same ranking event three years in succession since Hendry in 1996.
+In December, he reached the UK Championship final for the third time, defeating Liang Wenbo, Walden, Kyren Wilson and Lu Ning en route, before losing 9–10 to Robertson after missing the final in an hour-long deciding frame.
+At the 2020 World Grand Prix, he defeated O'Sullivan to reach the final, where he met Lisowski.
+Trump led 7–2, before Lisowski recovered to win four frames in a row.
+Trump then hit back to win the title 10–7.

 In January, Trump was forced to withdraw from the 2021 Masters after testing positive for COVID-19.
-He returned to competition at the German Masters, where he trailed Barry Hawkins 1–5 in the semi-final, but recovered to win five consecutive frames, making three consecutive centuries while doing so, to win the match 6–5.
-He went on to win the event with another victory over Jack Lisowski, by the scoreline of 9–2.
-He then successfully defended his Gibraltar Open title, defeating Lisowski once more in the final by 4–0, and winning 28 of the 31 frames he played in the tournament overall to claim his fifth ranking title of the season.
-He also secured the £150,000 European Series bonus, awarded to the player who wins the most prize money across the series, for a second consecutive season.
-Trump ended the snooker year with two more quarter-final appearances, at the Tour Championship, and, like last year, at the World Championship.
+He returned to competition at the German Masters, where he trailed Hawkins 1–5 in the semi-finals, but recovered to win five consecutive frames, making three consecutive centuries while doing so.
+He went on to win the event with a 9–2 victory over Lisowski.
+He successfully defended his Gibraltar Open title, defeating Lisowski once more in the final 4–0, and winning 28 of the 31 frames he played in the tournament overall to claim his fifth ranking title of the season.
+He also secured the £150,000 European Series bonus, awarded to the player who wins the most prize money across the series, for the second consecutive season.
+Trump ended the snooker year with two more quarter-final appearances, at the Tour Championship and the World Championship.
+At the end of the season, he was named WST Player of the Year for a third time, and inducted into the WST Hall of Fame.